 Intended learning outcomes: Explain possibilities and limitations of the IT support of planning & control.
 Disclose factors that influence individual acceptance and the range of implementation of ERP software.

-9.3.1 Possibilities and Limitations of the IT Support of Planning & Control
+9.3.1 Limitations of the IT Support of Planning & Control

-9.3.2 Factors That Influence Individual Acceptance and the Range of Implementation of ERP Software
+9.3.2 Factors That Influence Individual Acceptance of Implementation of ERP Software